wolkonowski/Rekrutacja/frontend/README.md

 ### Sessions

-Seance hours available under the `sessions` field, are provided with timenstamps.
+Seance hours available under the `sessions` field, are provided with timestamps.

 ### Arrangement